 In May 2018, we obtained a US\$30 million senior secured term loan from Third Eye Capital Corporation, as agent for a syndicate of lenders.
-The loan bears interest at a rate of 10% per annum, payable monthly, and has a maturity date of May 4, 2019.
-The loan is secured by all of our assets and contains certain restrictive financial covenants, covenants relating to the completion of the BETonMACE clinical trial (top line data on or before January 31, 2019) and other customary covenants.
-Pursuant to the loan agreement with Third Eye the Company must maintain a cash balance greater than \$5 million, a current ratio greater than 1:1 (excluding warrant liability, unearned licensing rights fee and debt from current liabilities), and a market capitalization greater than CAD\$150 million, as well as other customary covenants.
-The Third Eye Loan is subject to mandatory prepayment provisions requiring at least 50% of the net cash proceeds of asset dispositions, licensing, distribution or partnership agreements, royalties, debt or equity issuances, grants and tax refunds to be applied to repayment of the Third Eye Loan.
+The loan bears interest at a rate of 10% per annum, payable monthly.
+On April 30, 2019, we entered into a loan amendment to extend the maturity date of the loan from May 4, 2019 to August 4, 2019.
+Subsequent to July 31, 2019, we entered into a second and third loan amendments to extend the maturity date of the loan from August 4, 2019 to September 16, 2019, and from September 16, 2019 to September 27, 2019, respectively.
+In connection with the second loan amendment, we repaid \$3.0 million of the Third Eye Loan on August 2, 2019.
+The loan is secured by all of our assets and contains certain restrictive financial covenants, covenants relating to the completion of the BETonMACE clinical trial (top line data on or before January 31, 2019 or a later date at Third Eye's discretion) and other customary covenants.
+Pursuant to the loan amendment with Third Eye, the Company must maintain a cash balance greater than \$3 million, a current ratio greater than 1:1 (with the current ratio calculation excluding warrant liability, unearned licensing rights fee and debt from the current liabilities denominator), and a market capitalization greater than CAD\$150 million, as well as other customary covenants.
+The Third Eye Loan is subject to mandatory prepayment provisions requiring at least 50% of the net cash proceeds of asset dispositions, licensing, distribution or partnership agreements, royalties, debt or equity issuances, grants and tax refunds to be applied to repayment of the Third Eye Loan (unless waived by Third Eye).

-There is no assurance that we will have sufficient cash available to make interest payments or to repay the principal amount of the loan when it becomes due.
+We do not currently have sufficient cash available to repay the principal amount of the loan when it becomes due.
+We need to raise additional capital to remain in compliance with covenants applicable to the Third Eye Loan, to repay the balance of the Third Eye Loan at the maturity date of September 27, 2019.
+We may be unable to remain in compliance with covenants applicable to the Third Eye Loan.
 In addition, events beyond our control, including the results of clinical trials, regulatory restrictions, competitive conditions and changes in general economic, business and market conditions, may affect our ability to observe or satisfy financial, operational and other covenants, which could result in a default under the loan.

 If an event of default under the loan occurs, the lenders could elect to declare all principal amounts outstanding under the loan at such time, together with accrued interest and applicable fees, to be immediately due and payable.
-If we do not have sufficient capital resources to make monthly interest payments or payments due at maturity or upon default, we may need to seek additional funding through public or private equity or debt financing, or we may be required to divert capital that would otherwise have been used for research or development activities, which could adversely affect our business, financial condition, prospects and results of operations.
-In addition, mandatory pre-payment provisions under the terms of the loan may restrict our ability to raise capital from other sources to satisfy our obligations under the loan or to fund operating activities.
-If we are unable to repay amounts owing under the loan, the lenders could proceed to foreclose or otherwise realize upon all of our assets, including our intellectual property, that is security for the indebtedness.
+If we are unable to repay amounts owing under the loan, or fail to comply with the Third Eye Loan covenants, the lenders could proceed to foreclose or otherwise realize upon all of our assets, including our intellectual property, that is security for the indebtedness.